 Timelines at the Swedish Migration Agency are getting longer

-For some time during the pandemic, it was a little bit easier to find housing, however, when the wheels started turning they did so very quickly and we are back to a very tight housing market.
+For some time during the pandemic, it was a little bit easier to find housing, however, when the wheels started turning, they did so very quickly, and we are back to a very tight housing market.
 Supply is limited, a great deal of movement within the EU has caused a limited supply in many locations and our partners around Europe are also struggling.
-The shortage has put the landlords in the driver's seat and they choose tenants and request corporate leases.
-We have very little negotiation room in this situation so home findings are as hard in 2022 as in 1995.
-Sad state of affairs.
+The shortage has put the landlords in the driver's seat, and they choose tenants and request corporate leases.
+We have very little negotiation room in this situation, so home findings are as hard in 2022 as in 1995.
+A sad state of affairs.

 Real estate prices were on the rise at the beginning of the year, increasing by 15% in January while increased interest rates are cooling things off a little.

-Talking about trends can't be done without thinking about the large number of refugees that are displaced in Europe.
-Many have also moved to Sweden and we see that they are often well connected and have friends and family here.
-Many have moved in with people they know already, and banks and authorities have done their best to accommodate a big group that came in a short amount of time.
-The welcoming of Ukrainian women and children has been done well and is still in the works.
-Of course, the children are welcome in the schools and also in kindergarten, which means it will be harder to find pre-K places when many young children move at once.
+We can't talk about global mobility trends without considering the displacement of many refugees in Europe.
+Many of these have moved to Sweden.
+Many of them have connections and friends and family here.
+Large numbers of them have moved in with people they know already.
+Banks and authorities have done their best to accommodate a big group that came in a short amount of time.
+The welcoming and accommodation of Ukrainian women and children has been successful and is still in the works.
+Of course, the children are welcome in the schools and in kindergarten.
+This means it will be harder to find pre-K places when many young children move at once.
 Sweden did that well in 2015/2016 and we get positive reports that it works.

 - Talent shortage continues and more movement between companies occurs.

 - Immigration changes to the law and processes are ongoing, information is shared late, and changes are required retroactively which causes delays and additional administration.

 - It's harder to get certified for the fast track at the Swedish Migration Agency

 - Brexit has amounted to new service companies being used to get UK nationals to Sweden quickly.

 - Housing is still scarce and there is a need for corporate leases.